 Take a Trip.
 Explore the Back Forty.
-Back Forty is all about embracing simplicity and getting back to basics.
-Back Forty's mission is to bring consumers a simple, uncomplicated cannabis product that already feels familiar.
-With its suite of high-potency products, Back Forty provides consumers with a better experience, for less.
+Back Forty is all about embracing simplicity, getting back to basics and not taking life too seriously.
+Back Forty's mission is to bring to consumers a simple, uncomplicated cannabis product that already feels familiar.